 -

 In our latest podcast episode, we delve into the transformative power of the AASHTO re:source Specifier Feature, a pivotal tool for modernizing laboratory monitoring.
-Greg Uherek, the Manager of Business Development and Technical Services, provides valuable insights into how this innovative tool is revolutionizing the way agencies, like DOTs and California's Division of the State Architect, manage their accreditation processes.
+We provide valuable insights into how this innovative tool is revolutionizing the way agencies, like DOTs and California's Division of the State Architect, manage their accreditation processes.
 For both public and private entities, the AASHTO re:source Specifier Feature offers a streamlined approach to maintaining compliance with stringent testing standards.

 Full story